You hear it all the time…

 I remember sitting in one of my psychology classes when I was working towards my undergraduate degree.
 My class had an in-depth conversation about the mental limitations that occur when you multitask.

 Turns out you cannot spend 100% of your brain capacity on numerous tasks.
-You can't even reach 100% capacity when focusing on numerous tasks... even ones you're not actively thinking about.
-Instead you have a percentage for each task, plus the percentage of brain power it takes to shift back and forth... you end up operating at a total of 60% or less, depending on the number of things you're trying to cram into completing at the same time.
+You cannot even come close to 100% capacity when focusing on numerous tasks, even when there are tasks you’re not actively thinking about.
+Instead you have a percentage for each task, plus the percentage of brain power it takes to shift back and forth… you end up operating at a total of 60% or less, depending on the number of things you’re trying to cram into completing at the same time.
+That isn’t 60% on each task… that is 60% total.
+And no… the percentage doesn’t change if you’re “really good at it.”
+That is just your mind trying to justify running itself ragged.

 Let’s hear from you!!